newsdev/ai2html/examples.md

 ## Custom breakpoints

 You can define custom breakpoints for each artboard by adding `:MIN_WIDTH` to the artboard name.
-In the example below, the "medium" artboard is renamed to `medium:420` to tell **ai2html** that this artboard can be used down to container widths of 420px.
+In the example below, the "medium" artboard is renamed to `medium:420` to tell **ai2html** that this artboard is safe to be scaled down to container widths of 420px.

 {% include breakpoints.html %}